 Easy Aquatic Plants

 Aquatic plants are no different than gardening plants.
 Certain plants are more suited towards experienced gardeners, while others can be grown by gardeners of all experiences.
 The same goes for live aquatic plants.
-There will be some that require the patience of a skilled aquarium keeper and others that will grow in almost any condition.
+Some require the patience of a skilled aquarium keeper, and others will grow in almost any condition.
 I'll cover the three easiest plants that any beginner fish keeper will be able to keep alive and enjoy!

 - Anubias barteri – This is my top pick for beginners looking to pick up aquatic plants.
 This broad leaf, lush green plant is very easy to grow and will accept a wide range of water temperatures and pH levels.
 The lighting requirement for this plant is 2watts per gallon of natural lighting (5000-6700K).